gcccheng/oogway/index.md

 <a href="https://www.uio.no/tjenester/it/forskning/kompetansehuber/uio-ai-hub-node-project/it-resources/"> AI at UiO </a>

-## Projects
+## Other Projects

+Test AWS RAG and Fine-tuned AI

+Build multi-model Generative AI experiences on Azure

+Configure CI/CD pipeline on Azure DevOps

 Build Proxmox virtual infrastructure for complex IT system

 Build Foreman+Ansible+Smart Proxy and provision hosts for large infrastructure

-Intergrate Linux to Windows Domain
+Integrate Linux to Windows Domain

 Set up local directory service with Openldap